 Ensure your monitor is:

-Switched on
+• Switched on and receiving power.

-Properly connected to the correct port
+• Properly connected to the correct GPU port.

-Not damaged (try another display if possible)
+• Not damaged (try another display if possible to rule out hardware failure).

 2. Reboot Your System

 Simple as it sounds, restarting your machine can fix temporary glitches and driver failures that cause Kali Linux black screen after boot.
+You can learn how to reboot Linux properly via command line if you have partial access.

 3. Try a Different Display Port

-Accessing a Terminal Interface
+⌨️ Accessing a Terminal Interface (TTY)

-In VirtualBox: Use the Host Key (usually Right Ctrl) + F2
+• In VirtualBox: Use the Host Key (usually Right Ctrl) + F2.

-Restarting the Display Manager
+🔄 Restarting the Display Manager

 Step 1: Identify the Display Manager